Khondwani/Flutter/README.md

 ## 🎉 Thanks for Visiting!

 I hope you enjoy exploring these projects as much as I enjoyed building them.
-Feel free to reach out if you have any questions, feedback, or just want to chat about Flutter.
+Feel free to reach out if you have any questions, or feedback, or just want to chat about Flutter.
 Happy coding! 💻✨

 ---